 The strawberry is a member of the rose family, with the most common varieties being a hybrid of the wild Virginia strawberry (native to North America) and a Chilean variety.
 The plant produces succulent, red, conical fruit from tiny white flowers, and sends out runners to propagate.

-Strawberries are native to North America, and the Indians used them in many dishes.
+Strawberries are native to North America, and Indigenous peoples used them in many dishes.
 The first colonists in America shipped the native larger strawberry plants back to Europe as early as 1600.
-Another variety was also discovered in Central and South America, which the conquistadors called futilla.
+Another variety, also was discovered in Central and South America, is what the conquistadors called "futilla."
 Early Americans did not bother cultivating strawberries because they were abundant in the wilds.